rocketinsights/terraform-blog-default-tags/README.md

-## Best Practice for Terraform AWS Tags
+## Best Practices for Terraform AWS Tags

 [AWS tags](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) are key-value labels you can assign to AWS resources that give extra information about it.